ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 Assembly
 ^^^^^^^^^^^^^^^^^^^^^^^

-When you import a CAD Model and specify Part Creation Type as Assembly, PyPrime creates a part per CAD Assembly where the part name is inherited from the CAD Assembly name.
+When you import a CAD model and specify the :class:`PartCreationType <ansys.meshing.prime.PartCreationType>` attribute as :attr:`ASSEMBLY <ansys.meshing.prime.PartCreationType.ASSEMBLY>`, a part per CAD assembly is created where the part name is inherited from the CAD assembly name.
-The number of zones within each part is identical to the number of bodies within the CAD Assembly.
+The number of zones within each part is identical to the number of bodies within the CAD assembly.
+As below:
-Assembly is the default Part Creation Type.
-The structure of imported CAD Model in Pyprime looks as below:

 .. figure:: ../images/creation_assembly.png
     :width: 200pt